pocketix/pocketix-react/README.md

 Pocketix is a block- and form-based visual programming language (VPL) editor aimed at automating smart home devices.
 It is currently being developed by [Petr John](https://www.fit.vut.cz/person/ijohn/.en) and [Jiří Hynek](https://www.fit.vut.cz/person/hynek/.en) at [BUT FIT](https://www.fit.vut.cz/.en), with the first prototype developed in collaboration with [Logimic](https://www.logimic.com/cs/) for the project *Services for Water Management and Monitoring Systems in Retention Basins*.

-You can find more information about the project on the [Dexter@FIT HomePage](https://dexter.fit.vutbr.cz/) and the [Pocketix Organization on GitHub](https://github.com/pocketix).
+You can find more information about the project on the [Pocketix Organization on GitHub](https://github.com/pocketix).

 ## Features